sinclairzx81/sidewinder/readme.md

 ## Metadata

-Sidewinder Contracts are a Interface Description Format (similar to gRPC IDL) which embed JSON Schema for method parameters and return types.
-Contracts are reflectable and can be used for build and automation tooling or used to generate human readable documentation.
+Sidewinder Contracts are a [Interface Description Format](https://en.wikipedia.org/wiki/Interface_description_language) which embed JSON Schema for method parameters and return types.
+Contracts are reflectable and can be used to create automated tooling or used to generate human readable documentation.

 ```typescript